EgorOrachyov/RobotFootballSim/README.md

 1. Simulator uses 2d coordinates space with horizontal from left to right X-axis, and vertical from top to bottom Y-axis.
 Rotations are encoded in radians, full rotation is 2 * PI respectively.
 By default the body (robot) direction vector is `(1, 0)` and its angle is `0.0f`.
-The rotation is in clockwise order, so the body with angle `PI / 4` has direction vector (0.707, 0.707).
+The rotation has clockwise order, so the body with angle `PI / 4` has direction vector (0.707, 0.707).
 More info is shown on the image:
 ![rfsim](https://raw.githubusercontent.com/EgorOrachyov/RobotFootballSim/main/docs/pictures/coords-space.png)